 The Floortime method seeks to help children with autism become more attentive, active, flexible, able to deal with frustrations, perform procedures and communicate both through the body and verbalization.
 When the child is already familiar with PECS and sign language, Floortime can be used during teaching activities.
-However, if the child is new to these methods, Floortime should not be the initial approach, as its focus is not on teaching, but on exploring the child's spontaneity, initiative, and verbalization.
+However, if the child is a beginner in these methods, Floortime should not be the initial approach, as his

+The focus is not on teaching, but on the exploration of the child's spontaneity, initiative and verbalization.
 The main objective is to make the child enjoy learning, transforming Floortime into a fun, joyful and playful experience, taking advantage of everyday opportunities to solve problems and adapt to changes (Dinis, 2023).